-Lubbock has some fun/funky museums!
-Visit the Buddy Holly Museum to learn about the Lubbock star.
-The museum itself is beautifully done although you can’t take pictures inside so you’ll have to see what I’m talking about for yourself.
+The museum itself is beautifully done, although you can’t take pictures inside, so you’ll have to see what I’m talking about for yourself.

-I can’t say a windmill museum was ever on my list of things I planned on doing in my life!
-However, this museum with over two warehouse sized rooms of windmills and a whole outdoor section was entertaining.
+I can’t say the American Windmill Museum was ever on my list of things I planned on doing in my life!
+However, this museum, with over two warehouse-sized rooms of windmills and a whole outdoor section, was entertaining.
 It’s fun to see all the different colors and designs throughout the years!